 On my 3-month trip I started on the west coast in Los Angeles and took an Amtrak train to Portland followed by San Francisco.
-From there I flew to Las Vegas for a few days and then hopped on another flight to Denver.
-From Denver I flew to Chicago then rode the Megabus to Memphis and Atlanta, finally stopping in New Orleans.
-For my final leg of the trip I took another Megabus to Austin and stayed with friends.
+From there I flew to Las Vegas for a few days and then hopped on another flight to a travel conference in Denver.
+From Denver I flew to Chicago then rode the Megabus to Memphis, Atlanta, New Orleans and Austin.
 I had the best time and that trip was the first of several trips to the United States.

 Now I live in the U.S permanently and I love being able to call this country home.
-Here’s my list of the best places to travel solo in the USA.
+I still love to travel solo in the U.S on weekend trips.
+Here’s my list of the best places to travel alone in the USA.

 - Austin, Texas